Skip to main content

 Tinbē (vine shield) and rochin (short spear)

-The Tinbē-Rochin (ティンベー・ロチン) is a paired-weapon combination: the tinbē is a small round shield traditionally made from a sea turtle shell or woven vine, while the rochin is a short spear or blade.
+The Tinbē-Rochin (ティンベー・ロチン) is a paired-weapon combination: the tinbē is a small round shield traditionally made from rattan, leather, or turtle shell, while the rochin is a short spear or blade.
 The combination is one of the most visually distinctive in Ryukyu kobudo and the only weapon pair that combines defense-object and offense-weapon as a unit.

 Physical Characteristics